 - File beyond 7/15 with IRS' OK — Tax Day 2020 is three months later than usual thanks to COVID-19 complications.
 Still, some folks will find they need more time as July 15 nears.
 No worries.
 You can still use Internal Revenue Service Form 4868 to get an extension until Oct.
 15. (May 19, 2020)

 - Tax-free COVID payments in most states — Across most of the United States, the federal COVID-19 economic relief payments aren't taxable at any level.
 However, a handful of states' tax laws mean their residents could see these stimulus amounts taxed at the state level.
 Some of those states now are taking action to ensure that doesn't happen.
 (May 20, 2020)

 - Inflation increase for high deductible medical savings plans — Looking for medical insurance with lower premiums?
 A high deductible health plan (HDHP) could be just the thing, especially when you add a health savings account (HSA).
 Here are the IRS' annual 2021 adjustments to this tax-favored medical option.
 And don't forget you also still have time to up your 2019 contributions.
 (May 21, 2020)

-- Expat tax breaks could increase COVID-19 payments — Living in Paris and getting a larger COVID-19 relief payment than you would have if you worked in the United States?
+- Expat tax break could increase COVID-19 payments — Living in Paris and getting a larger COVID-19 relief payment than you would have if you worked in the United States?
 That's the deal for some expats, and not just those in The City of Light, thanks to a special foreign income tax exemption.
 (May 23, 2020)